 Lisa R. Guy, PhD Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training InternshipChild Clinical Psychology Internship, Baylor College of Medicine, Houston, TexasGraduate DegreeClinical Psychology and Developmental Psychology, University of Miami, Coral Gables, Fla.
 Titles and Academic Titles Psychologist Publications Posters and PresentationsAugust 2010Guy, L, Campbell, J, Glass, D, Cermak, T, Ousley, O, Rockers, K, Pakula, A. Measuring social perception of individuals with ASD using the NEPSY-II.
 Presented at the 118th convention of the American Psychological Association, San Diego, Calif.May 2010Guy, L, Glass, D, Cermak, T, Campbell, J, Ousley, O, Rockers, K, Pakula, A. Comparing face and object recall with clinical instruments for individuals with ASD.
 Presented at the 9th annual International Meeting for Autism Research, Philadelphia, Pa.August 2009Guy, L, Cermak, T, & Glass, D. Parent and teacher report of EF skills in ASD and ADHD utilizing the BRIEF.
 Presented at the 117th convention of the American Psychological Association, Toronto, Ontario, Canada.Ma 2009Guy, L, Glass, D, Rockers, K, Ousley, O, Kulka, K, & Pakula, A. Facial affect recognition measured by the NEPSY-II in individuals with ASD.
 Presented at the 8th annual International Meeting for Autism Research, Chicago, Ill.March 2009Moreno De Luca, D, Rossi, M, Adam, M, Pakula, A, Myers, S, Uhas, K, Weik, L, Guy, L, Aradhya, S, Martin, C, Ledbetter, D. Recurrent 17q12 deletions identified in autism males.
 Presented at the annual clinical genetics meeting of the American College of Medical Genetics, Tampa, Fla.
-Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.